-Strain them over a strainer to get rid of excess moisture, as baked bananas will have more moisture than naturally ripened bananas.
+2. Strain the bananas over a strainer to get rid of excess moisture, as less ripe, baked bananas will have more moisture.

 Sure!
-You can add vegan chocolate chips or finely chopped dark chocolate.
-Or chopped walnuts, hazelnuts or almonds.
-Or even blueberries.
-Add between 1/2 to 1 cup total of mix-ins, depending on the vibe you’re going for.
+Try vegan chocolate chips or finely chopped dark chocolate; chopped walnuts, hazelnuts, or almonds; or blueberries.
+Add between 1/2 to 1 cup total of mix-ins.
 If using chocolate chips, consider reducing the sugar by a few tablespoons.

-- 3 medium very ripe bananas, plus 1 ripe banana for decoration (this last one is optional)
+- 3 medium-sized very ripe bananas, (optional, 1 ripe banana for decoration)

-- 1/4 cup + 2 tablespoons (90 mL) oat milk, or unsweetened plant-based milk of choice
+- 1/4 cup + 2 tablespoons (90 mL) oat milk, or plain-flavored plant-based milk of choice

 - 1 tablespoon lemon juice